pb-pravin/evercam-media/README.md

 # Evercam Media

 Evercam Media is the component that is responsible for talking directly to the camera.
 Consider it as a "proxy" for all commands.
-Processes here request either snapshots or streams and then send them to the API, S3 Storage, or directly to any of the clients (e.g. Evercam-Dashboard , Evercam-Play-Android , Evercam-Play-iOS)
+Processes here request either snapshots or streams and then send them to the API, S3 Storage, or directly to any of the clients (e.g. Evercam-Dashboard, Evercam-Play-Android, Evercam-Play-iOS).

 | Name   | Evercam Media  |
 | --- | --- |